Abhishek Banerjee (actor): Career

 He began his acting career with Delhi theatre.
 He worked in dd show school days.
 His first film appearance was in Rang De Basanti, as one of the students auditioning for a documentary role.
 He moved to Mumbai from Delhi in 2008.
 He worked in Knock Out as a casting director in 2010.
 He also acted in Soul of Sand in 2010.

 In 2011, he worked as a casting director in The Dirty Picture and No One Killed Jessica.
-He also acted in No One Killed Jessica in 2011.
 He worked as casting director in Bajatey Raho and Mickey Virus in 2013.
-He also acted in Bombay Talkies in 2013.
+He then acted in Bombay Talkies in 2013.

 Banerjee acted in short films Fuddu Boys and Agli Baar in 2015.

-He also worked as casting director in Umrika and Gabbar Is Back in 2015.
-He worked as a casting director in Dear Dad, Do Lafzon Ki Kahani, Rock On 2 and You Are My Sunday in 2016.
+He also worked as a casting director in Umrika and Gabbar Is Back in 2015.
+He further worked as a casting director in Dear Dad, Do Lafzon Ki Kahani, Rock On 2 and You Are My Sunday in 2016.
 He worked as a casting director in Ok Jaanu, Toilet: Ek Prem Katha, Secret Superstar, and Ajji in 2017.
-In this year he acted in Phillauri and Ajji.
-He worked as casting director of Brij Mohan Amar Rahe in 2018.
-He acted in Stree in 2018.
+In the same year, he acted in the movies Phillauri and Ajji.

+He then returned to the role of a casting director for the film Brij Mohan Amar Rahe in 2018.
+He starred alongside Rajkummar Rao and Aparshakti Khurana in Stree in 2018.
 For this film, he was nominated for Zee Cine Award for Best Actor in a Comic Role in 2019.

-In 2019 he worked as a casting director of Kalank.
-In 2019 he also acted in Arjun Patiala, Dream Girl, and Bala.
+In 2019, he worked as a casting director of Kalank.
+In the same year, he also acted in Arjun Patiala, Dream Girl, and Bala.

 Besides films, he also acted in web series like TVF Pitchers in 2015, Mirzapur in 2018, and Typewriter in 2019 where he played a key role as 'Fakeer'.
 He runs "Casting Bay" along with his friend Anmol Ahuja where they cast actors in advertisements, films as well as web series.
 It was established in 2017.

-He played the role of Jin Liang in "Kaali 2 (2020)", in the ZEE5 web series in 2020.
-He played the role of lead antagonist and dreaded serial killer Vishal Tyagi (Hathoda Tyagi) in the Amazon Prime web series Paatal Lok.
+He played the role of Jin Liang in "Kaali 2", which released on ZEE5 as a web series in 2020.
+He played the role of lead antagonist and dreaded hitman Vishal Tyagi (Hathoda Tyagi) in the Amazon Prime web series Paatal Lok, a performance he was much lauded for.
 He was also the casting director for the web series.
-Abhishek's next film is Bhediya.
+In 2021, he was seen in the Varun Dhawan starrer, Bhediya, reprising his role from Stree.
+He reprised the role again in the movies Munjya and Stree 2.
+Banerjee was next seen in the Tara Sutaria led Apurva.

+Banerjee received critical acclaim for his performance in the film Stolen, which premiered in the 2023 Venice Film Festival on 31 August 2023.
+It premiered on Amazon Prime Video on 4 June 2025.
+Critics highlighted Abhishek Banerjee's portrayal of Gautam as one of the standout performances of his career.
+Hardika Gupta of NDTV stated "Abhishek Banerjee delivers what is arguably the best performance of his career, shedding the comic persona often associated with him and slipping into a role that requires restraint, fear and eventual resolve."